 A looker?
 The word made me laugh.

 Fred: That’s not what I am seeing.
 I’m seeing a looker.

-Two things: I am tall, blonde, blue-eyed, but unfortunately, that is where the pleasant adjectives stop and the comedy begins.
+Two things: I am tall, blonde, blue-eyed, but unfortunately, that is where the the comedy begins.
 My face is queerly crooked, giving me a slightly goofy appearance, one that makes people smile on sight, as if I were a cartoon character.
 Really.
 Total strangers take a look at me and smile.

 Second, psychic or no, I am suspecting I just called, to use the slang term, a dirty old man.